 Post Office and Telephone Facilities

 The Post office is located next to the central train station, on Bernstorffsgade.
 There is a Telephone and Telegraph Office within the Post Office.
-In addition, there are plenty of phone booths throughout Copenhagen which accept local coins and some which accept phonecards.
-Phonecards may be purchased at post offices and some tobacconnist, available in various denominations.
+In addition, there are plenty of phone booths throughout Copenhagen which accept local coins.
+And, some of them accept phonecards.
+You can purchase phonecards at post offices and some tobacconist, available in various denominations.

 AT&T : 8001 0010

 MCI : 800 1 0022

 The main Tourist information Office is located on Versterbrogade 4, at Tivoli’s main entrance.

 Some taxi drivers will accept U.S. Dollars.
 Danish taxis accept major credit cards.
 However, it is advisable to determine the form of payment accepted by the taxi driver prior to entering the vehicle.

 There is a frequent bus service operating through-out the City with tickets valid for a period of time.
 Practically, you can use the ticket on any bus or on the subway (S-trains).

 The Metro runs frequently between Norreport and Orestad.
 The closest station is “Kongens Nytorv”.
 You can use tickets for busses and trains in the Metro.

 There are two main train stations within Copenhagen, Osterport Station on Folke Berndottes Alle, close to the Ship’s berth and Central Station off Bernstorffsgade (tickets are purchased according to ‘zones’, valid for a certain amount of time, and must be time-stamped on the platform before boarding the train).